-Distance from Baltimore: Approximately 42 miles
+- Distance from Baltimore: Approximately 35 miles

-Located about a 45-minute drive away from Baltimore in New Market, Maryland, this small Western-themed amusement park has plenty of attractions for children, including a roller coaster, ropes course, bumper boats, arcade games, go karts, mini golf, and laser tag.
-The park opened in the summer of 2005.
+Located about a 45-minute drive away from Baltimore in Monrovia, Maryland, this small Western-themed amusement park has plenty of attractions for children, including a roller coaster, ropes course, laser tag, bumper boats, arcade games, go karts, and mini golf.
+Adventure Park USA opened in the summer of 2005.

-Distance from Baltimore: Approximately 125 miles
+- Distance from Baltimore: Approximately 42 miles

-Distance from Baltimore: Approximately 90 miles
+- Distance from Baltimore: Approximately 125 miles

-With more than 65 attractions and rides (including 11 coasters), a waterpark, and a zoo, you can’t go wrong with a visit to Hersheypark.
+With more than 70 attractions and rides (including 14 coasters), a waterpark, and a zoo, you can’t go wrong with a visit to Hersheypark.
 Originally a leisure park for the employees of Hershey Chocolate Company, the amusement park is adjacent to Hershey's Chocolate World, a visitors' center with shops, restaurants, and a chocolate factory-themed ride.
-The amusement park is approximately and hour and a half drive from Baltimore in Hershey, Pennsylvania.Continue to 5 of 5 below.
+Everything in this theme park is chocolate-themed and there are even tours of the Hershey chocolate factory where you can taste (and buy) some sweets on your own.
+The amusement park is approximately an hour and a half drive from Baltimore to Hershey, Pennsylvania.

-Distance from Baltimore: Approximately 195 miles
+- Distance from Baltimore: Approximately 90 miles